-- Make sure the Rectangle tool is still active. - Move to the center of the first rectangle and click once. - Move down to the right.
+- Go to the Menu bar. - Choose Window > Data Bar Options Allow numeric keypad for natant data bar activation. - Make sure the Rectangle tool is still active. - · Move to the center of the first rectangle and click once. - · Move down to the right.

 - · Notice the Floating Data Display bar. - Hit the Tab key once.
 This gets you into the floating Data Bar. - If you set the Data bar option to Allow numeric keypad for instant Data bar activation, you can type directly into the Data bar with the numeric keypad, without hitting the Tab key.
-This method is really fast. - Type in the dimension you want for the X direction: 50mm (2"). - · Hit the Tab key once. - Notice the rectangle is fixed in the X direction. - Type in the dimension that you want for the Y direction: -50mm (-2"). - · Hit the Enter key once. - Notice the rectangle is fixed in the Y direction.
+This method is really fast. - Type in the dimension you want for the X direction: 50 mm (2"). - Hit the Tab key once. - Notice the rectangle is fixed in the X direction. - Type in the dimension that you want for the Y direction: -50 mm (-2"). - · Hit the Enter key once. - Notice the rectangle is fixed in the Y direction.